-Read an interview about my writing life by Netwest Mountain Writers and Poets.
+Read an interview about Celia’s writing life by Netwest Mountain Writers and Poets.

 A fan of mysteries and a devotee of grist mills, fifty-year-old Marcy realizes that reading about murder is much safer—if less interesting—than delving headlong into one.